CANYON, Texas – West Texas A&M senior

 nd

-Emiliia Tangara set a new school record in the women's 400m hurdles with a time of 57.76, qualifying for the finals.
+Emiliia Tangara set a new school record in the women's 400m hurdles prelims with a time of 57.76, qualifying for the finals.
+The Russian product would break her own record in the finals with a time of 56.41 in the finals.

 Abigail Abugire ran the third best mark in school history in the outdoor 800m with a 2:04.38 to finish second overall in the 18-runner field followed by